SuperKam91/bnn/README.md

 ## data

 - Seems that for 7 inputs (cosmo parameters), 21cm signal is given as a function of redshift, over 136 redshift bins. i.e. input to nn is m x 7, output is m x 136.
 For training, m = 21562, for testing, m = 2073.
+Order of parameters is: f_*, V_c, f_X, tau, slope of X-ray SED (alpha), nu_min of X-ray SED, R_mfp

 ## first thoughts on modelling process